carloscesarjr66/ReactNative-HybridMobileAppDevelopment/README.md

 -----------------------

-<b>Instructions for open the Project:</b>
+<b>Instructions for openong the Project:</b>
-- Open Cmder.
+- Open Cmd.
 - Change the Directory to the Project folder.
-- Type: ' npm install ' and ' npm -g install react-native-cli '.
+- Type: ' npm install ' and ' npm install -g expo-cli '.
 - Open the project in VSCode.
 - Open the Android emulator.
-- In Cmder again, type: ' react-native run-android '.
+- In Cmd type: ' npm start '.
 - Be Happy!